zalando/postgres-operator/docs/reference/operator_parameters.md

   This must be set to run the container without root.
 By default the container runs with root.
 This option only works for Spilo versions >= 1.6-p3.

+* **spilo_runasnonroot**
+  determines whether the spilo container should run as a non-root user.
+If set to true, the image is validating at runtime to make sure that it does not run as UID 0 (root) and won’t start the container if it does.

 * **spilo_fsgroup**
   the Persistent Volumes for the Spilo pods in the StatefulSet will be owned and writable by the group ID specified.
 This is required to run Spilo as a